RBS- First Active Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system assists the way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with automatic updates on RBS- First Active’s changes.
-Even though utilising the tool is not a prerequisite for RBS- First Active , demonstrating you can stay up to date with RBS- First Active’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, safeguard your panel status.
+This software is the only way you can demonstrate to lender panels that you are, and can stay fully compliant with their instructions, with alerts on RBS- First Active’s changes.
+While utilising the tool is not a prerequisite for RBS- First Active , demonstrating you can stay up to date with RBS- First Active’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, safeguard your panel standing.

-The software creates real-time alerts, automatically produces regulatory and CQS reports, and will improve your firm's efficiency.
-It is also user friendly, cost-effective and, for some firms, leads to a PII saving.
+The system creates real-time alerts, automatically produces SRA and CQS reports, and will improve your firm's efficiency.
+In addition it is simply to use, cost-effective and, for many firms, results in a PII saving.

 Find a Law Firm approved by RBS- First Active

-Lenders frequently change their requirements.
+Mortgage companies frequently change their requirements.
 The UK Finance Lenders’ Handbook requirements from RBS- First Active are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes